-Yes, we see two kinds of fitment errors: There are inarguable database (VCDB) errors and there are manufacturer provided fitment errors.
+Yes, we see two kinds of fitment errors: There are inarguable database (VCDB) errors and there are manufacturer-provided fitment errors.
 With our experience, we know parts, we know cars, we know ACES, and we know how to work with data.
-Not only do we validate data to the industry standards, we can also help with incomplete or inaccurate fitment errors, like transfer case seals on an Altima or the same tie rods on a Silverado as a Corvette.
+Not only do we validate data to the industry standards, but we can also help with incomplete or inaccurate fitment errors like transfer case seals on an Altima or the same tie rods on a Silverado as a Corvette.

 4. Can you tell us briefly about your parts industry experience?

 I got started in about 2001 with The Parts Bin, in sales at first, but I moved quickly to leading and developing a team that made custom catalogs for dozens upon dozens of brands to combine with another database of cataloged auto parts.
 A couple of years later, that turned into an asset that lead to US Auto Parts buying the company.
 So, I went with US Auto Parts to California for a little while before I decided to go out on my own to start Wise Auto Data and get involved with other projects.